microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAuthenticationRequirement.md

 Get-EntraBetaUserAuthenticationRequirement -UserId 'SawyerM@contoso.com'
 ```

 This example retrieves an object created by the specified user.

-- `-UserId` parameter specifies the object Id of a user(as a UserPrincipalName or UserId).
+The `UserId` parameter specifies the object Id of a user(as a UserPrincipalName or UserId).

 ```Output
 Id                                   DeletedDateTime